 Nowhere do people have an equal desire to mate with all people.
 Everywhere, some people are preferred as mates, others shunned.
 Desires are central to all facets of mating.
-They determine who we are attracted to, and who is attracted to us.
+Desires determine who we are attracted to, and who is attracted to us.
 They influence which attraction tactics will be successful (those that fulfill desires) and which attraction tactics will fail (those that violate desires).
-Successful mate retention tactics involve continuing to provide resources that fulfill the desires of a mate.
-Failure to fulfill these desires causes breakup and divorce.
-At every step of the mating process, from mate selection to mate expulsion, desires determine the ground rules.
+Successful mate retention tactics involve continuing to provide reproductively-relevant resources that fulfill the desires of one's mate.
+From mate selection to desertion, these desires influence every step of the mating process.